RodgerOliver/guides/vim.md

 - 'nore', `n`, `i` and `v` are prefixes for `map` and can be combined.

 ## Diff Files
+The commands can be followed by a buffer identifier, like a partial match of its name.

 - `dp`: put changes under the cursor.
   - `:diffput`
 - `do`: get (obtain) changes.